Briac-bits/Briac-bits/README.md

 - 👋 Hi, I’m @Briac-bits
 - 👀 I’m interested in all code
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning Kotmin
 - 💞️ I’m looking to collaborate on nothing
 - 📫 How to reach me briac.perea04@gmail.com